AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Flip/IfNoElse/tc.rst

-**DC on "not A" used to control an IF statement without an Else or ELSIF**
+**DC on "not A" used to control an IF statement without an ELSE or ELSIF**